by Debra Dian

 “Just a little cold it seems.
 She’s drinking hot tea with lemon and honey and napping with a hot water bottle on her chest.”

 Mrs. Ellis had been their close neighbor since Gladys could remember.
 She liked to garden and often visited with neighbors as they walked by.
-And in summertime if you walked by on Sunday afternoon, you got an invitation to sit on the front porch and drink lemonade and perhaps, fresh baked cookies too.
+And in summertime if you walked by on Sunday afternoon, you got an invitation to sit on the front porch and drink lemonade and perhaps, eat fresh baked cookies too.
 Mother had said Mrs. Ellis treated everyone in the neighborhood like family since she had no children of her own.
 Gladys remembered her mother saying that she didn’t know where Mrs. Ellis was from, but that it didn’t matter, because Mrs. Ellis had lived on Rose Lane long before they had moved to the neighborhood, so seemed like she had always been there.
-In most recent years, Dad and some other men in the neighborhood had helped Mrs. Ellis with cleaning the chimney, painting the house or fixing the water pump when it stuck or froze.
-They never complained since Mrs. Ellis was a joy to be around.
-Kind and wise, sometimes humming hymns or quoting Bible verses when she thought it helpful to someone.
+In most recent years, Dad and some other men in the neighborhood had helped Mrs. Ellis with cleaning the chimney, painting the house and fixing the water pump when it froze.
+They never complained since Mrs. Ellis was a joy to be around–kind and wise, she sometimes walked about humming hymns or quoting Bible verses when she thought it helpful to someone.

-The sound of dad coming home for lunch interrupted her thoughts.
-She walked to the living room and gave him a quick hug while he hung his hat on the coat rack near the door.
+Mother and daughter quiet with their own thoughts while drinking coffee heard the sound of Dad coming home for lunch.
+Gladys walked to the living room and gave him a quick hug while he hung his hat on the coat rack near the door.
 “Looks like someone slept in this morning.
 Just having breakfast, when it’s time for lunch?”

 “Yes dad, you caught me being lazy this morning.
 Just this one time though.
 The rest of the week, month actually, will be too busy to sleep late.”